davish/davi.sh/src/content/blog/2024/01/nix-darwin.md

 $ nix run nix-darwin --extra-experimental-features nix-command --extra-experimental-features flakes -- switch --flake ~/.config/nix
 ```

-Nix may error out if there are files that already exist at paths that Nix is trying to replace.
-Feel
+`nix-darwin` requires `sudo`, so you'll be prompted for your password.
+Nix may error out if there
-free to either `rm` these or `mv` them to a backup location, and then re-run the line
+are files that already exist at paths that it's trying to replace.
+Feel free to either `rm` these or
-above. `nix-darwin` requires `sudo`, so you'll be prompted for your password.
+`mv` them to a backup location, and then re-run the line above.

 Once the command succeeds, open up a new terminal window to pick up the new zsh environment and
 confirm that `darwin-rebuild` is installed on your path: